 Solar is a 100% renewable energy solution that can yield a robust business advantage.
-Installing photovoltaic (PV) panels can help businesses meet their sustainability objectives and reduce their carbon footprint, which in turn can boost their corporate social image and bottom line.
+Installing photovoltaic (PV) panels can help organizations meet their sustainability objectives and reduce their carbon footprint, which in turn can boost their corporate social image and bottom line.

-Many businesses wonder how much time it takes for the total savings and revenue streams from their solar PV panels to cover the total cost of the installation.
+Many organizations wonder how much time it takes for the total savings and revenue streams from their solar PV panels to cover the total cost of the installation.
 This is known as the payback period from solar, meaning how long it takes for you to break even on your investment.

 In markets with expensive utility rates, the payback period from installing solar is comparatively short.
 Therefore, the first step in beginning your solar PV project is evaluating your current energy bill to obtain a view of your energy consumption and spend over the course of the past several electricity bills from your utility company.

 Centrica Business Solutions can help you analyze your organization’s spend and consumption and use this information to design a bankable solar PV system that will deliver electricity savings by offsetting a certain percentage of the electricity you’re drawing from the grid with clean, efficient solar power instead.
 This analysis of your energy consumption and spend results in a solar PV system specific to your site’s needs.
 In addition, we can help you implement energy efficiency measures to reduce your energy consumption prior to going solar – the less energy you need to consume, the smaller and more cost-effective solar PV system you require.

 The percentage of energy that your solar PV system generates to offset what you would normally draw from the grid depends on the size of your solar PV system, the amount of direct sunshine your site receives, and the quality of the installation (components and workmanship).